 For many artists, plant and animal material is a central part of the artworks that they create.
 This can raise unique legal issues, as certain plants and animals are subject to strict laws in Australia.
 This is a particularly important issue for Aboriginal and Torres Strait Islander artists who often use native seeds, feathers, skins, bones, grasses and woods in their artworks.
 It can also affect non-Indigenous artists wanting to create artworks using plant and animal matter.

 For an example of how an artist’s creative practice can be affected see Arts Law’s interview with Gerard Geer.

 At the Commonwealth level, the Environment Protection and Biodiversity Conservation Act 1999 (Cth) (EPBC Act) regulates the use of native species.
-For further information see Arts Law’s Information sheet – Artwork containing native and threatened species – Commonwealth.
+For further information see Arts Law’s Information sheet – Artwork made using animal and plant material.
 However, each State and Territory also has its own legislation and even if a species can be used in an artwork without breaching the Commonwealth legislation, there may nevertheless be prohibitions under the relevant state laws.
 This information sheet focusses on the impact of laws in Victoria.

 - Restrict the taking or use of threatened or protected plants and animals from places in Victoria unless:

 - they are used by Aboriginal people in accordance with a Natural Resource Agreement; or